Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Coincidence analysis

 \subsection{$\beta-\alpha$ from $^{238}$U chain}

-To measure the activity of the LS-contaminated $^{238}$U series, the decays of $^{214}$Bi and $^{214}$Po in the decay chain were investigated.
-The isotope $^{214}$Bi produces $^{214}$Po via $\beta$-decay with a Q-value of 3.27\,MeV.
-The isotope $^{214}$Po then undergoes $\alpha$-decay with a Q-value of 7.83\,MeV and a half-life of 164.3\,$\mu$s to produce $^{210}$Pb.
-Thanks to the short decay time of $^{214}$Po, these sequential decays can appear as a time-coincidence event.
+To measure the activity of the LAB-LS $^{238}$U-contaminated series, the decays of $^{214}$Bi and $^{214}$Po in the decay chain were investigated.
+The isotope $^{214}$Bi decays to $^{214}$Po via $\beta$-decay with a Q-value of 3.27\,MeV. $^{214}$Po subsequently undergoes $\alpha$-decay with a Q-value of 7.83\,MeV and a half-life of 164.3\,$\mu$s to produce $^{210}$Pb.
+Thanks to the short decay time of $^{214}$Po, these sequential decays can appear as a time-coincidence event in the current DAQ setup.

-Utilizing the PID from Sec.~\ref{sec:psd}, the time difference between $\beta$ and $\alpha$ over a range of 2 to 1000\,$\mu$s is shown in Fig.~\ref{fig:Po214Tag}~(a).
-When $\beta-\alpha$ time difference is between 2 and 1,000\,$\mu$s, the energy distribution of those coincident $\alpha$ events is represented by the red-filled histogram in Fig.~\ref{fig:Po214Tag}~(b).
+Utilizing the PID from Sec.~\ref{sec:psd}, the time interval between $\beta$ and $\alpha$ over a range of 2 to 1000\,$\mu$s is shown in Fig.~\ref{fig:Po214Tag}~(a).
+When $\beta-\alpha$ time difference is within this time span, the energy distribution of those coincident $\alpha$ events is represented by the tagged events in Fig.~\ref{fig:Po214Tag}~(b).
 The coincidence time between $\beta$ and $\alpha$ events can be determined by fitting the data with an exponential function.
-Since random coincidences between $\beta/\gamma$ and $\alpha/n^0$ events may occur, we used an exponential function with an added constant term,
+Since random coincidences between $\beta/\gamma$ and $\alpha/n^0$ events may occur, we used an exponential function with an additional constant term,

-where the variable $\Delta t$ is time difference between $\beta/\gamma$ and $\alpha/n^0$.
+where the variable $\Delta t$ is coincident time difference.
 The three fitting parameters are $A$, $t_{1/2}$, and $C$.
 Here, $A$ represents the activity of $^{210}$Po, $t_{1/2}$ is its half-life, and $C$ accounts for the amount of random coincidence.
-We obtained the best-fit half-life of $160.1\pm5.1$\,$\mu$s, which is consistent with the known value.
+We obtained the best-fit half-life of $t_{1/2}=160.1 \pm 5.1$\,$\mu$s, which is consistent with the known value.

 A significant portion of the remaining $\beta-\alpha$ time-coincidence events is attributed to contamination from $^{222}$Rn (with a half-life of 3.8\,days).
 Consequently, it is necessary to analyze these events over an extended period.
 The collected data over a month were divided into appropriate time intervals for this analysis.
 The $\Delta t$ distribution in each interval was fitted by Eq.~\ref{eq:fitfunc} with the half-life fixed at 164.3\,$\mu$s, while keeping $A$ and $C$ as free parameters.